 Our world is extremely complex and fascinating.
-So are we as human beings and our societies that developed over hundreds, or even thousands, of years.
-The idea behind the Essydo Magazine is simple: encourage reflection on political events and societal trends beyond two-dimensional inferences.
+So are we as human beings and our societies that developed over hundreds and thousands of years.
+The idea behind Essydo Magazine is simple: encourage reflection on political events and societal trends beyond two-dimensional inferences.
 Our articles transcend the four classical directions of the political compass, which is also what the logo stands for.
-Rather the aim is to treat every topic as an individual case within an interconnected whole.
-This makes analysis complex.
+Rather, the aim is to treat every topic as an individual case within an interconnected whole, making analysis complex.
 Therefore, the political compass is simply insufficient.

-The articles are categorised into political topics and societal topics; however, these might overlap sometimes.
+The articles are categorised into political and societal topics – though they might overlap sometimes.
 Political topics range from national legislative developments (note: our scope is not limited to one country) to international conflicts.
-From the temporal dimension, most of the work focuses on contemporary developments, but every now and then historic events will also be covered.
-On the societal side, broader topics like climate change, racism, demographic change, economic behaviour among many other topics are subject to our analyses and commentaries.
-Certainly, the line between politics and society is blurred and, therefore, the categorisations mainly serve the purpose of promoting reader-friendliness; as such, Essydo’s view is that politics, society and economy form an intertwined, interrelated and inseparable whole.
+At the time dimension, most of the work focuses on contemporary developments, but every now and then historic or overarching events will also be covered.
+On the societal side, broader topics like climate change, racism, demographic change and economic behaviour, among many other topics, are subject to our analyses and commentaries.
+Certainly, the line between politics and society is blurred and, therefore, the categorisations mainly serve the purpose of promoting reader-friendliness.
+As such, Essydo’s view is that politics, society and economy form an intertwined, interrelated and inseparable whole.

 Moreover, the articles are further categorised as either Commentaries or Analyses.
-While the former is less analytical and rather introduces new perspectives to the discussion through reflection and exploration, the latter is more analytical in that the article aims to provide a technical account for an event or development.
+While the former is less analytical and rather introduces new perspectives to the discussion through reflection and exploration, the latter is more analytical in that the articles aim to provide a technical account of an event or development.
 Both forms add value to the discussions in their own way.
 Sometimes a topic requires new ideas to open new ways of thinking about it.
 Similarly, many contemporary developments are analysed with a strong hidden agenda, which, naturally, produces one-sided assessments.

-We are curious what you have to say!
+We are curious about what you have to say!

 The face behind Essydo –